Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-{\bf Authors: C.M.~Carloni~Calame, G.~Montagna, O.~Nicrosini, F.~Piccinini \\ Corresponding Author: F.~Piccinini {[fulvio.piccinini@pv.infn.it]}} The Monte Carlo event generator \babayaga\ has been developed for high precision simulation of QED processes ($e^+e^-\to e^+e^-$, $e^+e^-\to \mu^+\mu^-$ and $e^+e^-\to \gamma\gamma$) at flavour factories, chiefly for luminometry purposes, with an estimated theoretical accuracy at the 0.1\% level or better.
-QED radiative corrections are included by means of a Parton Shower in QED matched with exact next-to-leading order corrections to reach the required accuracy.
-The latter is assessed by means of consistent comparisons to independent calculations and an estimate of the size of missing higher-order corrections.
+{\bf Authors: C.M.~Carloni~Calame, G.~Montagna, O.~Nicrosini, F.~Piccinini } \\ Corresponding author: F.~Piccinini {[fulvio.piccinini@pv.infn.it]} The Monte Carlo event generator \babayaga\ has been developed for high-precision simulation of QED processes ($\mathrm{e}^+\mathrm{e}^-\to \mathrm{e}^+\mathrm{e}^-$, $\mathrm{e}^+\mathrm{e}^-\to \mu^+\mu^-$ and $\mathrm{e}^+\mathrm{e}^-\to \gamma\gamma$) at flavour factories, chiefly for luminometry purposes, with an estimated theoretical accuracy at the 0.1\% level or better.
+QED radiative corrections are included by means of a parton shower in QED matched with exact next-to-leading-order corrections to reach the required accuracy.
+The latter is assessed by means of consistent comparisons with independent calculations and an estimate of the size of missing higher-order corrections.
 The main theoretical framework is overviewed and the status of the generator is summarized.
 Some possible developments of the generator for FCC-ee physics are addressed and considered.